Infalia/wegovnow/scenarios/index.md

 > ## I want to install the fully functional ImproveMyCity application in the WeGovNow platform.

-For those cities who already using the WeGovNow platform and wish to include in their setup the ImproveMyCity application, the following steps are necessary:
+For those cities who already using the WeGovNow platform and wish to include in their setup the ImproveMyCity application, the following should be installed:

 1) [ImproveMyCity for WeGovNow - Core Component](https://infalia.github.io/wegovnow/imc-core)
 2) [WeGovNow Nagivation Bar - Joomla Module](https://infalia.github.io/wegovnow/wgn-navbar)